bobbywatson100/bobbywatson100.github.io/about.md

 - Me occasionnaly playing videogames
 - Whatever else goes through my mind that I don't mind sharing publicly

 The game I am currently making is a mix of visual novel, dating sim, and tactical, turn-based beach soccer.
-I think I was in the middle of my second rewatch of *Ted Lasso* when I came up with it.
+I think I was in the middle of my second rewatch of *Ted Lasso* and playing through *Retired Men's Nude Beach Volleyball League* when I came up with it.

 The current layout of this blog is still a WIP, and will change over time.